Debt Help

 As mentioned above, a life insurance policy can be beneficial.
 In general, life insurance can provide your loved ones with a financial safety net should anything happen to you.

 That said, you should be wary of certain types of life insurance, like those advertised alongside certain credit cards.
-These kinds of policies don’t offer you comprehensive cover and are often not worth the money.
+These kinds of policies don’t offer you comprehensive coverage and are often not worth the money.

 Talk to your parents, spouse or loved ones